MohamedEmary/graduation-project/tasks/task-03/hybrid-algorithm/markdown/numerical-table.md

 The hybrid method shows significant improvement over the false position method in terms of CPU time, with a ratio of 19:6 .This translates to approximately 76% for the hybrid method and 24% for the false position method.

+As a general trend, the hybrid method is faster than both the bisection and false position methods when it comes to finding the approximate root.

 ### Function Value

 ![Function Value Comparison](../code/plot-results/function-value-comparison.svg)

-As a general trend, the hybrid method is faster than both the bisection and false position methods when it comes to finding the approximate root.

 The hybrid method outperforms both the bisection and false position methods in terms of function value, with smaller values that are closer to zero.

-The equation $f(x) = x^3 - 6x^2 + 11x - 6$ has two roots.
-In the false position and hybrid methods, the equation has a root at 1.
-On the other hand,  the bisection method identifies another root at approximately 2.0000000000000018 within the interval $[1, 2.5]$.